samy4sam/ti-nspire/Robotic/README.md

 Returns:
 * Related angle θ

-Note: works for rad and deg.
+Note: Works for rad and deg.
 Calculater settings are crucial.

 ### robotic/rotx(θ)
 Function to get the rotation matrix around the x-axis.

 Parameters:
-*  θ [rad]: Angle around the x-axis.
+*  θ: Angle around the x-axis.
+Works for rad and deg.
+Calculater settings are crucial.

 Returns:
 * rotation matrix (4x4).